FrankYeah/Front-Enter/README.md

 # Front-Enter

 ## Description:
-Front-Enter provide comprehensive information for novice, except for data search, user can classify article by hot tag. user can choose suitable article by testing, Front-End skill tree also provided.
+Front-Enter provides comprehensive information for novice, except for data search, user can classify article by hot tag. user can choose suitable article by testing, Front-End skill tree also provided.

 - Developed only by HTML, CSS, plain JavaScript.